Short seller Carson Block targets medical device company Inogen

 Muddy Waters is short Inogen Inc because it question’s Inogen’s statements about total addressable market (TAM) size and potential growth, the report seen by Reuters said.

-Inogen makes lightweight portable oxygen concentrators that free its users from being tethered to heavy tanks.
+Inogen has a market capitalization of $3 billion and makes lightweight portable oxygen concentrators that free its users from being tethered to heavy tanks.

 While the company has said the U.S. TAM is roughly 3 million users and is growing at 7 percent to 10 percent a year, Block said the real U.S. TAM is far smaller at about 1.3 million, citing Centers for Medicare & Medicaid Services (CMS) data.
 He also said CMS data shows that the oxygen therapy market has been shrinking.
 He wrote that Inogen based its estimates on data from Wintergreen Research.